AdobeDocs/commerce-merchant-services.en/help/product-recommendations/onboarding.md

 ### Page Builder support

-Product Recommendations can be added to a page as a Page Builder content type.
+[!DNL Product Recommendations] can be added to a page as a Page Builder content type.
 To add Page Builder support to Product Recommendations, refer to [Install and Configure](install-configure.md).

 ### B2B support {#b2bsupport}

-B2B storefronts often require complex logic that dictates product visibility and pricing for each shopper or customer group.
-Product Recommendations now [support](release-notes.md) this functionality by honoring [category permissions](https://docs.magento.com/user-guide/catalog/category-permissions.html), [shared catalogs](https://docs.magento.com/user-guide/catalog/catalog-shared.html), and [customer group-specific pricing](https://docs.magento.com/user-guide/catalog/pricing-advanced.html).
+B2B storefronts often require complex logic that dictates product visibility and pricing for each shopper or customer group. [!DNL Product Recommendations] now [support](release-notes.md) this functionality by honoring [category permissions](https://docs.magento.com/user-guide/catalog/category-permissions.html), [shared catalogs](https://docs.magento.com/user-guide/catalog/catalog-shared.html), and [customer group-specific pricing](https://docs.magento.com/user-guide/catalog/pricing-advanced.html).
 For example, if you have hidden certain categories from your retail customer segment, then a shopper in that segment would not be shown recommendations for products in those categories.
 Also, when you define a shared catalog for specific customer groups and companies, those shoppers see recommendations only for products they can access.
 All recommended products reflect correct customer group-specific price based on each shopper's customer group.